divado/ITS_FHCAMPUS/Semester_2/Security_Lab/uebung1_2/README.md

  - Then go to https://kali:8834/ to configure your scanner
 ```

-Then we start Nessus daemon:
+Then we started the Nessus daemon.

 ```bash
 $ sudo systemctl start nessusd.service
 ```